Genivia/SJOT/README.md

 assigned by the validator when the property is not present in the object or is null.

-An object property name can be expressed as a regex for property name matching.
+An object property name can be expressed as a regex string "(regex)" for property name matching.
+The regex is anchored.

 Constraints on objects are expressed with `@extends`, `@final`, `@one`, `@any`, `@all`, `@dep`.

-Notes can be placed in schemas with `@note` property strings.
+Notes can be placed in schemas and objects with `@note` property strings.

 SJOT explained by example
 -------------------------